survivejs/react-book/manuscript/getting_started/03_deleting_notes.md

 Understanding how `props` and `state` work is important.
 Component lifecycle is another key concept.
 We already touched on it earlier, but it's a good idea to understand it in more detail.
 You can achieve most tasks in React by applying these concepts throughout your application.
 React provides the following lifecycle methods:

 * `componentWillMount()` gets triggered once before any rendering.
-One way to use it would be to load data asynchronously there and force rendering through `setState`.
+One way to use it would be to load data asynchronously there and force rendering through `setState`. `render()` will see the updated state and will be executed only once despite the state change.
 * `componentDidMount()` gets triggered after initial rendering.
 You have access to the DOM here.
 You could use this hook to wrap a jQuery plugin within a component, for instance.
 * `componentWillReceiveProps(object nextProps)` triggers when the component receives new props.
 You could, for instance, modify your component state based on the received props.
 * `shouldComponentUpdate(object nextProps, object nextState)` allows you to optimize the rendering.
 If you check the props and state and see that there's no need to update, return `false`.